Lycheus/HWST128/README.md

 The hardware instrumentation is integrate with the softbound pointer analysis, therefore "-fsoftobundcets" will insert the HW accelerated security operations for metadata management.

-The FPGA-ready rocketchip with memory safety ISA extension is avaliable in following Github: https://github.com/wmpmiles/rocket-chip
+The FPGA-ready rocketchip with memory safety ISA extension is avaliable in hwst-fpga folder.
+Open the AMD Xilinx Vivado project file to synthesis to target FPGA.
+(Our team uses Zynq ZCU102) Detailed instruction can be found in following link: https://github.com/wmpmiles/rocket-chip

 ## Tips & Tricks